neonphog/cargo-task/README.md

 Require at least a minimum version of cargo-task to prompt users to upgrade if you are depending on features.
 Note, this directive works well when combined with `@ct-bootstrap@`

-A whitespace delimited list of tasks that must be run prior to the current task.
-Can be on a single line or multiple lines.

 ### The magic `cargo_task_util` module.